bluez/bluez/tools/rfcomm.rst

 -S     Secure connection

--M     Become the master of a piconet
+-C     Become the central of a piconet

 -L <seconds>    Set linger timeout